w3c/wai-fundamentals-overview/content/foundations-course.md

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

-The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course provides **the foundation you need to make your digital technology accessible**, to:

-*   work well for people with disabilities
-*   meet international standards
-*   enhance the user experience for everyone

 Accessibility is essential to create high-quality apps, websites, and other digital content &mdash; and to not exclude people from using your products and services.